 To enable or disable an alarm:

-- a Using the search function if necessary, find the alarm in the alarm table. - b Toggle the On/Off setting.
+- a Using the search function if necessary, find the alarm in the alarm table. - Toggle the On/Off setting. b a To enable disable multiple alarms, select the alarms using the checkbox.
+Use the search function if necessary.

 OR